True margin rarely gets measured.

 The Reality

-Growing manufacturers often outpace the systems that once kept things running.
+Growing Businesses often outpace the systems that once kept things running.
 The signals exist — scattered across spreadsheets, inboxes, and shop-floor knowledge — but they rarely arrive in time for a decision.

 Quoting draws on experience and instinct.
 Actual job costs — machine time, materials, labour, freight — seldom feed back into the next estimate.